OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

 OpenCAL-OMP operations, the active cells management as implemented here requires an unsafe operations.
-Such unsafe operations are performed by means of the `calAddActiveCellX2D()` function (line 87), which adds a cell belonging to the neighbourhood to the set $A$ of active cells.
+Such unsafe operations are performed by means of the `calAddActiveCellX2D()` function (line 87), which adds a cell belonging to the neighbourhood to the set *A* of active cells.
 As evident, such an operation is considered unsafe because it can give rise to race condition.
-In fact, if more threads try to add the same cell to the set $A$ at the same time, being this a non-atomic operation, threads’ operations can interleave and the outcome be wrong.
+In fact, if more threads try to add the same cell to the set *A* at the same time, being this a non-atomic operation, threadsâ€™ operations can interleave and the outcome be wrong.
 In order to avoid this possible error, OpenCAL-OMP is able to *lock* the memory locations involved in the operations so that each thread can entirely perform its own task without the risk that other threads interfere.
 In